omni-us/jsonargparse/README.rst

     >>> parser.parse_args(['--op0', 'val0', 'subcomm2', '--op2', 'val2'])
     namespace(op0='val0', subcomm2=namespace(op2='val2'), subcommand='subcomm2')

-Parsing config files with :func:`jsonargparse.ArgumentParser.parse_path` or :func:`jsonargparse.ArgumentParser.parse_string` is also possible.
+Parsing config files with :py:meth:`.ArgumentParser.parse_path` or :py:meth:`.ArgumentParser.parse_string` is also possible.
 Though there can only be values for one of the sub-commands.
 The config file is not required to specify a value for :code:`subcommand`.
 For the example parser above a valid yaml would be:

 .. code-block:: yaml